Dollar holds firm ahead of US durable goods, housing data

 Market participants expect the Federal Reserve to raise its funds target rate by 25 basis points in July, but the path beyond is less clear.

-The euro was flat at $1.09055 ahead of speeches by European Central Bank officials at the bank's Forum on Central Banking in Sintra, Portugal, on Tuesday and Wednesday.
+The euro was flat at US$1.09055 ahead of speeches by European Central Bank officials at the bank's Forum on Central Banking in Sintra, Portugal, on Tuesday and Wednesday.